 The student will then be responsible for demonstrating a thorough understanding of all aspects of this work, including tangential areas of methodology, interpretation of results, significance in the context of other work in the field, and any related background (die physiology, anatomy, biochemistry, cell biology, etc).
-Some questions may derive from published articles or textbook materials that are not specifically included in the paper set; it is up to the student to determine what areas they may need to further study by, for example, carefully reviewing the bibliography of the selected article.
+Some questions may derive from published articles or textbook materials that are not specifically included in the paper set; it is up to the student to determine what areas they may need to further study by, for example, by carefully reviewing the bibliography of the selected article and the core competency list of topics.
 The student should have prepared a collection of overheads or slides of all figures and tables from the papers, which may be used during the questioning.
 Students may consult with members of the examining committee prior to the exam to clarify information or breadth of coverage.